 Eligibility & selection, application and admission

-On the Lund University central website you will (eventually, closer to the application date) find syllabus, eligibility & selection, application & admission information.
+On the Lund University central website you will find syllabus, eligibility & selection, application & admission information.

 Theoretical Biophysics (BERN08)